Jane wearing an apron and holding a Masterchef trophy

 Having secondary breast cancer does not make me brave, but I have been able to live well with my diagnosis

 Jane was initially diagnosed with breast cancer 14 years ago, then found out she had secondary breast cancer in 2012.
-She tells us about the sorts of things that help her, as well as how she supports Breast Cancer Now.
+She tells us about what helps her, as well as how she supports Breast Cancer Now.

 Telling my children was so difficult